-The Global Engagement Program partners with Atlas Corps, an organization that facilitates fellowships for international nonprofit leaders, to identify outstanding and developing nonprofit leaders from around the world.
-All applicants for the Global Engagement Fellowship must apply through Atlas Corps and can then identify the Human Rights Campaign as their preferred partner organization.
+HRC Global partners with Atlas Corps, an organization that facilitates fellowships for international nonprofit leaders, to identify outstanding and developing nonprofit leaders from around the world.
+All applicants for the HRC Global Fellowship must apply through Atlas Corps and can then identify the Human Rights Campaign as their preferred partner organization.
 Learn more about Atlas Corps here.

 To be eligible for the Atlas Corps, applicants must have 2 or more years of relevant experience in the nonprofit/NGO/social sector, a Bachelor’s degree or equivalent, English proficiency (oral, writing, reading), be 35 years or younger at the start of the Fellowship, be international applicants (U.S. citizens are not eligible for a Fellowship with Atlas Corps and HRC), and must commit to return to their home country after the Global Fellowship has ended.

 Interested candidates should visit www.atlascorps.org and read more about the necessary qualifications and materials for successful applications.
 Questions regarding the application process should be directed to email@example.com.
 All materials are submitted online through the Atlas Corps, and possible candidates for the Global Fellowship will be contacted by HRC Global staff.

 Global Fellows commit to 12 months at HRC (with the possibility of a 6 month extension) with HRC Global.
 Fellows are allotted a living stipend through Atlas Corps that covers expenses for rent and utilities, transportation, and food.
 More information is available at the Atlas Corps FAQ.